davidson-consulting/diff-jjoules/doc/documentation.md

                             STUDENTS_T_TEST Default value: ALL -V, --version           Print version information and exit.
       --wrapper=<wrapperEnum>
-                          Specify the wrapper to be used.Valid values: MAVEN, PROPERTIES Default value: MAVENg
+                          Specify the wrapper to be used.Valid values: MAVEN, PROPERTIES Default value: MAVEN
 ```